mesosphere/dcos-docs-site/README.md

 1. Download and install a source code editor like VSC.
 Note: use a package manager such as Homebrew to install new software.
 1. Create an account on GitHub and activate the 2FA process for added security, or use your personal account and ensure 2FA is active.
-1. Install the GitHub extension (in VSC: https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-pull-request-github)
+1. Add the GitHub extension to your editor (in VSC: https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-pull-request-github)
 1. Clone the repo (in VSC: select *Clone repo*, enter *mesosphere/dcos-docs-site* in the search bar and save a copy of the repo locally).
 1. Install node.js version 12.22.7 (consider using a version manager such as [ASDF](https://github.com/asdf-vm/asdf) or [nvm-windows](https://docs.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-windows))
 1. Windows users will need to [install python2](https://github.com/nodejs/node-gyp/tree/v3.8.0#on-windows) globally